When it comes to expanding your coffee horizons, you can make some educated guesses based on two aspects: the origin of the beans and the roast.

 The origin of the beans obviously affects the flavor—different soils and types of beans change what ends up in your morning mug.
 The roasting process plays a key role in the end product, too, and it’s a largely subjective area of coffee drinking.

-We all know that Arabica is better than Robusta, that beans from the motherland, aka Yirgacheffe, ultimately win out against all others, that single-serve automatic machines just can’t replicate the care and precision of more artistic methods such as pour over or french press, and that decaf is total blasphemy.
+We've all heard that Arabica is better than Robusta, that beans from the motherland, aka Yirgacheffe, ultimately win out against all others, that single-serve automatic machines just can’t replicate the care and precision of more artistic methods such as pour over or french press, and that decaf is total blasphemy.

 These are things we know.